Collecting and preserving stories for more than 100 years

 • Published unit histories and state/county service personnel rosters

 The National WWI Museum and Memorial’s collection began in 1920 and is the most diverse in the world.
-While there are still many objects and documents from around the world that would enhance our collection, many of the most commonly-found objects and documents associated with World War I may no longer be needed for the collection.
+While there are still many objects and documents from around the world that would enhance our collection, many of the most commonly found artifacts and documents associated with World War I may no longer be needed for the collection.

 The Museum and Memorial's unique collection is used in two ways: research and exhibition.
 Many of the objects are used by researchers to better understand the conditions and impact of the war.
 Our archives and library holdings are also used by scholars to examine important questions and enrich the understanding of history and events of the time.

 Therefore, a museum does more than exhibit objects and documents.
 Should your donation be accepted, there is no commitment that the object or document will be on exhibit at any point in time.
-However, it is still considered to be a part of the Museum and Memorial’s collection, and is still critical for assisting in research of WWI.
+However, it is still considered a part of the Museum and Memorial’s collection, and is equally critical for the greater understanding of World War I.

-If you'd still like to submit a donation inquiry, please fill out the Artifact Donation Form.
+If you would like to submit a donation inquiry, please fill out the Collection Donation Form.

 You'll need: